 Forum or Stop-Start Theatre uses actors, facilitators and even audience members to create an interactive, lively and effective way of looking at company issues.

-Or Stop Start Theatre as we're now calling it.
+Or Stop-Start Theatre as we call it.

 So, how can a bunch of actors help your organisation?

 If you think of them as communication crash test dummies you'll begin to see how they might help highlight pitfalls and improve communications across your business.